cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 > "The number of expected citations for an average research paper is typically very low."

 Now let's talk about **presentations**.
-As a Ph.D. student, you probably feel stressed about presenting your work to the public.
+As a PhD student, you probably feel stressed about presenting your work to the public.
 Even presentations for your research colleagues are sometimes perceived as a challenge.
 But the fact is that they are too busy with their own research.
 Researchers, especially your colleagues, don't have the time and energy to understand your research.